American Fugitive: Reception

-American Fugitive received mixed reviews on Metacritic across all platforms.
+American Fugitive received "mixed or average" reviews on Metacritic across all platforms.
 The Guardian criticized the writing and atmosphere but said that it "successfully pays homage to a fondly remembered old game while adding something meaningful".
 Push Square and Nintendo Life praised the open world elements while criticizing the other gameplay.
 Push Square said the mission design consists of tedious and repetitive fetch quests, and Nintendo Life likened the gameplay to "death by a thousand cuts" because of a multitude of small, questionable design decisions.